waded/garden-temps/README.md

 # Assumptions

 - You've learned to enable one-wire on the Pi, and wired up 1 or more DS18B20s to the configured pin and no other one-wire devices (tip: `dtoverlay=w1-gpio`, and the default one-wire pin's GPIO 4.
-You also need 3v3 power and ground. https://pinout.xyz)
+You also need 3v3 power and ground. https://pinout.xyz is helpful as a reminder where these are.
+You may need a 4.7K resistor between the one-wire and the power, unless you )
 - You've learned how to identify each sensor's ID (tip: `ls /sys/bus/w1/devices/`)
-- You've learned to run containers on your Pi (tip: you can go deep on this, but Balena Cloud makes everything else about this super easy - click-flash-click-deploy-this-code-right-from-GitHub easy: [do it now](https://dashboard.balena-cloud.com/deploy))
+- You've learned to run containers on your Pi (tip: you can go deep on this, but Balena Cloud makes everything else about this super easy - click-flash-click-deploy-easy.
+[Like this.](https://dashboard.balena-cloud.com/deploy) Don't forget about enabling w1-gpio if needed with the balenaOS version used.)

 # Configuration